Why Beards are NOT Seasonal

 The Facts Behind Beards and Warm Weather

-Beards do, however, protect your skin from the elements all year around.
-During the dry cold winters, beards help protect your skin from drying out after being exposed to crisp winds and snow.
-During the sunny parts of the year, your beard acts as a shield for your skin to protect against the suns dangerous UV rays.
+Beards protect your skin from the elements all year around.
+Facial and body hair are evolutionary protective measures, after all.
+During the dry cold winter, beards help protect your skin from chapping after exposure to crisp winds and snow.
+During the sunny parts of the year, your beard acts as a shield for your skin to protect against the sun’s dangerous UV rays.

 Change in Weather = Change in Grooming

-With that being said, grooming habits tend to change as the temperatures rise and fall throughout the year.
-Counterintuitively, if you plan on keeping the face forest you've so patiently worked for through the upcoming warmer months, you will actually need to up your grooming schedule.
+With that being said, grooming habits tend to change as temperatures rise and fall throughout the year.
+Counterintuitively, if you plan on keeping your epic growth through the upcoming warmer months, you just need to change up your grooming routine a bit.

-Why you ask?
-As the snow melts and the flowers begin to bloom, you're probably going to want to get your a** outside as soon as possible.
-This is great!
-The more time you spend outside, the dirtier your beard gets.
-This is especially true in the Springtime when those occasional breezy days like to throw airborne earth directly at your face.
+Why, you ask?
+As the snow melts and weather grows to be tolerable, you’ll want to get outside as soon as possible.
+While this is awesome, the more time you spend outside, the dirtier your beard gets.
+This is especially true in the spring, when that fresh spring air tends to deliver both airborne dirt and pollen directly to your face.

-If you like to partake in outdoor activities like hiking, biking, kayaking, hunting, fishing, etc. chances are you are probably going to be sweating.
-The combination of sweat and dirt can lead to a grimy beard in no time.
+If you like to partake in outdoor activities like hiking, biking, kayaking, hunting, fishing, etc. chances are you will sweat more than usual.
+While sweat is an amazing way to prevent your body from overheating, it’s also a reliable way to capture dirt, pollen, and dust in the environment.
+Without an amped up grooming routine, sweaty activities will lead to a grimier beard in no time.